Mission | Beliefs | Philosophy

 What is a "big" small church?

 We recognize that many people in our culture today are looking for a "small church" feel where they can come and know and be known by the other members of the church.
 Often times though, a small church is synonymous with a dead church.
 If a church is small then it typically means it is either not growing or does not wish to grow.
 This leaves many with the dilemma of choosing either a mega-church that is growing or a small church that is stagnant.
 Our answer for maintaining the small church feel that many desire while also faithfully growing in response to Christ's commands is to plant other churches.
 Our goal is to grow no bigger than 150 members.
-Once the Lord blesses us with 150 members, our plan is to plant another church locally by sending out 40-50 of our own members.
-In addition, we want to think globally as well by targeting gospel needy areas around the world that we can send 6-8 of our members to plant churches overseas.
+As our membership grows, our plan is to plant another church locally by sending out a portion of our own members and leaders.
+In addition, we want to think globally as well by targeting gospel needy areas around the world that we can send our members to help plant churches overseas.
 Thus, Sovereign Hope desires to be a "church planting church" that faithfully grows by making disciples while remaining small enough to ensure strong community and relationships.